Skip to content

 @vercel/remix should be used anywhere in your code that you normally would import utility functions from the following packages:

-To get started, navigate to the root directory of your Remix project with your favorite terminal and install @vercel/remix with the following command:
+To get started, navigate to the root directory of your Remix project with your terminal and install @vercel/remix with your preferred package manager:

 pnpm i @vercel/remix